Escaping The Big Data Paradigm in Self-Supervised Representation Learning: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We propose SCOTT, a \textbf{S}parse \textbf{Co}nvolutional \textbf{T}okenizer for \textbf{T}ransformers that incorporates CNN-like inductive biases within ViTs and is compatible with MIM training due to its sparse architecture. \item We introduce a self-supervised learning framework based on a Joint-Embedding Predictive Architecture (JEPA) instantiated in a MIM task, referred to as MIM-JEPA, which enhances performance on fine-grained visual tasks. \item We demonstrate that combining SCOTT and a JEPA enable Vision Transformers to perform effectively in small-scale environments, significantly outperforming previous methods and drastically reducing reliance on large datasets. \item Our method is accessible to researchers with limited computational resources, thereby making state-of-the-art self-supervised learning more inclusive and adaptable across fields. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose SCOTT, a \textbf{S}parse \textbf{Co}nvolutional \textbf{T}okenizer for \textbf{T}ransformers that injects CNN-like inductive biases into ViTs and is compatible with masked image modeling (MIM) training due to its sparse architecture. \item We demonstrate that instantiating a Joint-Embedding Predictive Architecture (JEPA) on a MIM task —referred to as MIM-JEPA— yields sample-efficient representations that boost performance on fine-grained visual recognition tasks. \item We show that combining SCOTT with the MIM-JEPA framework enables Vision Transformers to perform effectively in small-scale environments, significantly outperforming previous methods and drastically reducing reliance on large datasets. \item We ensure our method remains accessible to researchers with modest computational resources, making state-of-the-art self-supervised learning more inclusive and adaptable. \end{itemize}

 Through this work, we aim to advance self-supervised learning in computer vision by making it more accessible and practical for a broader spectrum of applications, particularly in domains where large-scale datasets are not feasible.
 We present an efficient model with few parameters, that can be quickly and effectively trained on smaller platforms while still maintaining state-of-the-art results.